The Földiklinik in Hinterzarten

 The Földiklinik - Pioneers of Lymphology

 The Földiklinik, founded in 1979 by the physician couple Prof. Dr. med.
 Michael and Prof. Dr. med.
 Etelka Földi, has been at the forefront of lymphological treatment in Germany for over four decades.
-As a specialised clinic, it has not only revolutionised the care of patients with lymphoedema but has also significantly contributed to the development and establishment of complex physical decongestive therapy (KPE).
+As a specialist clinic, it has not only revolutionised the care of patients with lymphoedema but has also significantly contributed to the development and establishment of complex physical decongestive therapy (KPE).

 In April 1979, the Földi Clinic was founded as a specialized lymphology clinic in Feldberg-Altglashütten.
 The Haus Sommerberg, a former spa facility of a savings bank with 60 beds, was leased by the physician couple Prof. Dr. med.
 Michael and Prof. Dr. med.
 Etelka Földi.